This article was updated to include information about home testing kits on April 27, 2020.

 Testing is available in all 50 states, plus the District of Colombia, Guam, and Puerto Rico.
-To get a test, the CDC recommend contacting the state health department.
+To get a test,

 For people with Medicare, most of whom are 65 or older, the prices of these tests vary from $35–52, depending on the state.

 It is important to note that these tests are currently limited to people in danger of serious illness.
 Those at risk include:

 The emergency use authorization specifies that the test kit is authorized for use by people who healthcare professionals have identified as having suspected COVID-19.

 COVID-19 tests are new, and assessing their accuracy is challenging.